 - There is a 20% discount off the permit price for vehicles that score at least 40 on the American Council for an Energy Efficient Economy (ACEEE) annual vehicle rating guide, Green Book ®, for emissions and fuel-economy standards.

-- You may click this link to view the list of qualifying green vehicles: http://www.greenercars.org/LEED2012.xls.
+- Click here to view a list of qualifying green vehicles.

 - These permits may only be purchased at the Campus Police Department.
 A police department employee must verify that your vehicle qualifies.

 - These decals are NOT transferable, and cannot be paid for via payroll deduction.